caocscar/hsip-deduplication/README.md

 **Note:** The **Name** score is considered an average of the *first name* and *last name* score (middle name is not considered).

 ## Matching Algorithm
 We compare two strings using the [Jaro-Winkler distance](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance).
-A default threshold of 0.85 is considered for a match (i.e. score = 1)
+A threshold of 0.82 is considered for a match (i.e. score = 1)

 The table below shows some example of some string comparisons.